This is the R script for Week 13 Lab.

 is county-day-weather_measurement, but we need it to be county-day with different measurements as columns.
 We can reshape this data from long to wide using the function pivot_wider()

-# reshaping weather data from long to wide
+# Reshape weather data from long to wide format (each variable becomes a column)

 <- weather_raw %>%